-The American Civil Liberties Union of Alabama is freedom’s watchdog; we work in the courts, legislatures and communities to defend the individual rights and personal freedoms guaranteed to us by the Constitution and the Bill of Rights.
+The American Civil Liberties Union of Alabama is freedom’s watchdog; we work in the courts, legislatures, and communities to defend the civil liberties and civil rights guaranteed to us by the Constitution and the Bill of Rights.

+We are a private, non-profit membership organization.
 The ACLU is neither a government agency nor a general legal services organization, and we normally do not provide emergency services.
 We have limited resources and staff and are unable to pursue every case that comes to our attention.
-All requests for legal assistance must be submitted in writing.
-We do not do in-person interviews and we do not accept walk-ins.
+To learn more about how we approach legal casework, visit here.